cksystemsteaching/selfie/README.md

 `jal rd,imm`: `rd = pc + 4; pc = pc + imm` with `-2^20 <= imm < 2^20` and `imm % 2 == 0`

-Before jumping `pc`-relative by setting the `pc` to `pc + imm`, `jal` actually saves the value of `pc + 4` in a register identified by the `rd` parameter!
+Before jumping pc-relative by setting the `pc` to `pc + imm`, `jal` actually saves the value of `pc + 4` in a register identified by the `rd` parameter!
 This is called *linking*.
 It just did not do that in the above example because we were using the `zero` register which ignores all updates.
 In fact, `jal` stands for *jump and link*, even though a `jal` actually instructs the CPU to link first and then jump.
 In any case, we show you an example of that right below.
 The other important feature of `jal` is that it supports an even larger range of immediate values than the `beq` instruction and therefore requires yet another encoding format called the *J-Format*:

 ```
 // RISC-V J Format